 Treatments provided by emergency dentists vary widely in cost depending on the needs of the individual patient and other factors like insurance coverage, so it’s impossible to make a general estimate.
 Our practice accepts most major dental plans for emergency dental care.
 We also offer several financing options and accept major credit cards.
 Getting treatment without insurance can strain your budget, but our DentRite® dental discount plan can help ease the burden.
 It’s not insurance, but it can reduce your cost of dental treatment by 20 to 70 percent.
 Everyone will qualify, and there’s no usage limit.
 To learn more about DentRite®, contact our office.

 If I have a weekend or night emergency, should I wait until business hours resume to contact an emergency dental office near me?

 If your symptoms are mild or negligible, you can probably wait for a few hours to receive treatment from our emergency dentists.
 However, severe pain or other distressing symptoms should be assessed immediately.
 Proceed to your local emergency room or call 911 if you suspect that you may have a serious dental injury or infection.
-When your symptoms occur during business hours, our emergency dentists in Ocala will be happy to provide the comprehensive emergency care that you need to stop tooth pain and maintain great dental health.
+When your symptoms occur during business hours, our emergency dentists in South Ocala will be happy to provide the comprehensive emergency care that you need to stop tooth pain and maintain great dental health.